-All screenings will take place at La Casa del Cinema, San Stae 1990 in Venice and an open air screening on the Campo San Polo.
+All screenings will take place at La Casa del Cinema and on Campo San Polo in Venice .

 The Venice Film Week was featured in Venezia Today, FilmFestivals.com, Cinematory, Cinema Italiano, We Are Moving Stories, Art Connect, The Independent Critic, In Cinemas, Indie Talk, etc.